Video SpotlightGROW in WINNIPEG: Agribusiness

 Cutting-edge research by an impressive network of world-leading food research and development entities has strengthened Winnipeg’s position as a leader in the industry.
 Winnipeg is famous for the development of canola at the University of Manitoba.
 The university today is home to an Agriculture and Agri-Food Canada research centre, the Monsanto Crop Development Centre, and the Richardson Centre for Functional Foods and Nutraceuticals.

-- Manitoba accounts for 10 per cent of Canada's primary agricultural production each year.
+- Manitoba accounts for approximately 12 per cent of Canada's primary agricultural production each year.

-- Established in 1857, Winnipeg-based James Richardson & Sons is now one of the largest private companies in Canada, with annual revenues exceeding $7 billion.
+- Established in 1857, Winnipeg-based James Richardson & Sons is now one of the largest private companies in Canada, with annual revenues exceeding $9.4 billion in 2014.

 - Nine world-recognized major food development and research centres are based in Winnipeg, with more in the surrounding area.